Overcoming Output Dimension Collapse: When Sparsity Enables Zero-shot Brain-to-Image Reconstruction at Small Data Scales: Discussion

 Furthermore, while our study focused on the translator, the generator module might partially compensate for inaccuracies in latent feature prediction.
-In the latest method, as described in \autoref{sec3}, the improved visual appearance arises not only from replacing naive linear regression with sparse regression but also from generator-side refinements, such as stronger image priors, latent feature scaling, and carefully chosen feature inversion losses.
-More recently, some reconstruction pipelines began to adopt diffusion models as the generator \citep{ozcelik2023natural, cheng2023reconstructing, scotti2024mindeye2}.
-These models enable us to generate photorealistic images even from inaccurate latent features.
+In the latest method of \cite{shen2019deep}, the improved visual appearance arises not only from replacing naive linear regression with sparse regression but also from generator-side refinements, such as stronger image priors, latent feature scaling, and carefully chosen feature inversion losses.
+More generally, it has been observed that a generator can recover a visually similar image even under substantial perturbations of the latent features \citep{onoo2026readout,lee2025latentdiffusion}.
+This observation suggests that high image-space accuracy may be achievable even when latent-feature error remains significant.
+More recently, some reconstruction pipelines have begun to adopt diffusion models as the generator \citep{ozcelik2023natural, cheng2023reconstructing, scotti2024mindeye2}.
+These generators can produce photorealistic images even from inaccurate latent features.
 However, this approach carries the risk of introducing information not actually present in the brain's representation.
-In other words, if the generator adds unnecessary details, the reconstructed image may stray from the accurate perceptual content encoded in neural activity.
-The ``Recovery Check'' ensures that only the information contained in the latent features is reconstructed {\citep{shirakawa2025spurious}}.
+As illustrated in \autoref{supplfig2}, a visually plausible reconstruction may nonetheless depart from the perceptual content encoded in neural activity.
+The ``Recovery Check'', which verifies reconstructions obtained from the ground-truth features, can ensure that only the information contained in the latent features is reconstructed \citep{shirakawa2025spurious}.

 Finally, our results apply to data-limited prediction problems at the interface of neuroscience and machine learning, including brain decoding and brain encoding across vision, speech, and language.
 For example, Brain-Score assesses brain-DNN alignment by fitting linear encoding models from model features to neural responses \citep{schrimpf2020integrative}.
-When solving regression at small data scales, output dimension collapse is a critical concern.
-Sparse regression is effective in avoiding collapse; however, in encoding settings, the selected DNN features tend to exhibit substantial overlap across voxels \citep{nonaka2021brain}.
-Although we do not treat this situation here, determining how such selection concentration shapes prediction remains an important direction for future work.
+When solving regression with small datasets, ODC is a critical concern.
+Sparse regression can mitigate ODC; however, in encoding settings, the selected DNN features tend to exhibit substantial overlap across voxels \citep{nonaka2021brain}.
+Although we do not treat this situation here, understanding how such selection concentration shapes prediction remains an important direction for future work.